- Regional Scout Plan

 If you wish to know more or receive support to contact your National Agency, contact me at the Brussels Office for more information!

 Letizia comes from Italy and she is Director of External Relations and Funding in the Brussels office of the European Scout Region Scout.
-She is following the Region's work on Partnerships with other Regions, External Relations and Funding.
+She is following the Region's work on external representation, advocacy and fundraising.